 Typically, when a lawn isn't fertilized in the fall, it can have a difficult spring due to excessive shoot growth.
 This is caused when the lawn goes from being deprived of nitrogen to having an extreme amount.
 Using fall fertilizer prepares your lawn to be more manageable and consistent in the spring.

-This fall, plan to spread IFA Step 4 Fall & Winter Fertilizer with Omnicote iron over your lawn.
+This fall, plan to spread IFA Step 4 Fall & Winter Lawn Food with Omnicote iron over your lawn.
 The specially formulated fertilizer has an extra boost of potassium which helps strengthen grass roots and aids the root system to more efficiently retain water throughout the winter.
 With the Omnicote iron added into the mix, your lawn will also have a darker shade of green that will last until the first snowfall.

 Improve Your Soil Too